dgeb/json-api/format/index.md

 Resource objects have the same internal structure, regardless of whether they represent primary or linked resources.

-Here's how a "post" resource might appear in a document:
+Here's how a post (i.e. a resource of type "posts") might appear in a document:

 ```javascript
 {